Tencent/Hippy/docs/en-us/hippy-react/gesture.md

 [[Event bubble example]](//github.com/Tencent/Hippy/tree/master/examples/hippy-react-demo/src/components/ListView)

 Both click events and touch events can be defined in the callback function whether the event needs to be bubbled to the upper component.
-When a click or touch event occurs, the native will look for the lowest-level control declared under the touch screen point to handle the event:
+When a click or touch event occurs, the native will look for the lowest-level control declared under the touch screen point to handle the event.

 > HippyReact does not bubble by default

-1. Return `true` or `no return value`: After the View processing the event, it will no longer continue to bubble, and the entire gesture event processing ends;
+1. Return `true` or `no return value`: After the View processing the event, it will no longer continue to bubble, and the entire gesture event processing ends.
 2. Return `false`: After the View processing the event, it will continue to bubble up one level.
 If it finds a parent control that also sets the corresponding event handler, it will call the function and decide whether to continue to bubble according to its return value. .
-If the root node is reached during the upward bubbling process, the event bubbling ends;
+If the root node is reached during the upward bubbling process, the event bubbling ends.

 After version `2.11.2`, the callback functions of the `onClick` and `onTouchEvent` events have added the `Event` instance parameter, which includes the `target` attribute (the actual emitting node of the event) and the `currentTarget` attribute (the node that listens for the event), `stopPropagation` method. `stopPropagation` can stop bubbling after global bubbling is enabled, and it takes precedence over the callback function `return return value`, which is gradually discarded after `return return value`.